Skip to main content

 This includes requests for additional funding.

-To Request a New SCINet-funded AWS Project
+Request a new SCINet-funded AWS project

-Fill out an application form (eAuthentication required, non-ARS users should contact their sponsor)
+Fill out an application form (eAuthentication required, non-ARS users should contact their sponsor):

 Request AWS Project